Everything You Need to Know About Touchpoints in Marketing

 For example, it’s going to take fewer touchpoints to convince someone to buy a burger from a franchise than it would to convince them to buy the franchise itself.

-The key to knowing how many touchpoints it takes to close a deal depends on whether or not you have a considered buying process.
+The key to knowing how many customer engagements it takes to close a deal depends on whether or not you have a considered buying process.
 That is: can people quickly say “yes” to buying your product or service, or is it something that takes time?
 These factors come from many things you already know about, like:

 To get started, you need to first define what a touchpoint is for you and determine whether or not you have something to sell which takes a prospect time and research before they can make a decision.